Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Abstract

 \section{Abstract}

-In this work, we present a text generation approach with multi-attribute control for data augmentation.
-We introduce CGA, a Variational Autoencoder architecture, to \textbf{c}ontrol, \textbf{g}enerate, and \textbf{a}ugment text.
-CGA is able to generate natural sentences with multiple controlled attributes by combining adversarial learning with a context-aware loss.
-The scalability of our approach is established through a single discriminator, independently of the number of attributes.
-As the main application of our work, we test the potential of this new model in a data augmentation use case.
-In a downstream NLP task, the sentences generated by our CGA model not only show significant improvements over a strong baseline, but also a classification performance very similar to real data.
-Furthermore, we are able to show high quality, diversity and attribute control in the generated sentences through a series of automatic and human assessments.
+We introduce CGA, a conditional VAE architecture, to \textbf{c}ontrol, \textbf{g}enerate, and \textbf{a}ugment text.
+CGA is able to generate natural English sentences controlling multiple semantic and syntactic attributes by combining adversarial learning with a context-aware loss and a cyclical word dropout routine.
+We demonstrate the value of the individual model components in an ablation study.
+The scalability of our approach is ensured through a single discriminator, independently of the number of attributes.
+We show high quality, diversity and attribute control in the generated sentences through a series of automatic and human assessments.
+As the main application of our work, we test the potential of this new NLG model in a data augmentation scenario.
+In a downstream NLP task, the sentences generated by our CGA model show significant improvements over a strong baseline, and a classification performance often comparable to adding same amount of additional real data.